Bobyue0118/FPGA-Simplified-Digital-Clock-Using-Verilog-HDL/README.md

 This is a big assignment of FPGA.
 I use ISE ,PlanAhead, and Adept to accomplish this tough homework.
 I hope I will remember these tough days long after.
+This is an experiment course, called "Electronic Technology".
+This is a big assignment of FPGA.
+I use ISE ,PlanAhead, and Adept to accomplish this tough homework.
+I hope I will remember these tough days long after.
+This is an experiment course, called "Electronic Technology".
+This is a big assignment of FPGA.
+I use ISE ,PlanAhead, and Adept to accomplish this tough homework.
+I hope I will remember these tough days long after.
+This is an experiment course, called "Electronic Technology".
+This is a big assignment of FPGA.
+I use ISE ,PlanAhead, and Adept to accomplish this tough homework.
+I hope I will remember these tough days long after.
+This is an experiment course, called "Electronic Technology".
+This is a big assignment of FPGA.
+I use ISE ,PlanAhead, and Adept to accomplish this tough homework.
+I hope I will remember these tough days long after.
+This is an experiment course, called "Electronic Technology".
+This is a big assignment of FPGA.
+I use ISE ,PlanAhead, and Adept to accomplish this tough homework.
+I hope I will remember these tough days long after.
+This is an experiment course, called "Electronic Technology".
+This is a big assignment of FPGA.
+I use ISE ,PlanAhead, and Adept to accomplish this tough homework.
+I hope I will remember these tough days long after.
 ## what's included
 ## 123